jiajeng/SEEG/ES/README.md

 ### Step 1 : get click button position (if no button pisition .txt file)

-- move cursur to stimulus button then do not move, use `alt+tab` or other shortcut method to command window then press enter
+- move cursur to sti. button then do not move, use `alt+tab` or other shortcut method to command window then press enter

     ![image](https://github.com/user-attachments/assets/ba39972f-9fb8-4548-9691-a34183060c0b)
     ![image](https://github.com/user-attachments/assets/53c48264-fdf0-46c6-9f41-8165e6911557)